 If you have time for one more Reykjavik hotel, consider splurging at a resort that’s actually near the airport.
 The Retreat Hotel at the Blue Lagoon is the perfect place to kick off an Iceland vacation or wind down after an island-wide road trip.

-With an overnight romantic getaway, you not only have access to the quieter side of the geothermal pools, and the legendary spa treatments, but you can partake of signature dining experiences.
+With an overnight romantic getaway, you can access the geothermal pools’ quieter side and the legendary spa treatments and partake in signature dining experiences.

 Iceland Travel Guides